 When a Casting Director contacts you about work for your minor, you will often receive an alert in their profile and an email through our online self-service platform.
 We recommend setting up email alerts so you never miss a message from Central Casting.
 To learn how to set up email alerts on your device, read these instructions.

 To learn more about check avail, first avail, and other booking terminology, see our article First Avail: Everything You Need to Know.

 How do I submit my minor for work?

 Casting Directors will contact you directly when your child fits the look or requirements for a role.
 Be sure to completely fill out their online profile and add additional photos in different looks so Casting Directors can consider them for a variety of roles.

 How do I know the message came from Central Casting?

 Emails will always come from DoNot-Reply@centralcasting.com and include a link to reply to the message via your online profile.
-SMS text messages can come from a variety of numbers, but will always include a link to reply via our online self-service system.
+SMS text messages can come from a variety of numbers, but will always include a link to reply via our online self-service platform.
 These inquiries will also appear in your minor’s online profile.

 What happens after I respond to a message?

 Our Casting Directors will review their responses then reach out if they intend to book your child.
 If they are not selected, you may not hear from anyone.
 Remember, your minor is booked when you accept an offer for work and receive details.